scottyschup/ruby-curriculum/w2d5/test-doubles.md

     Order.new(customer)
   end

-  it "should send email successfully" do
+  it "sends email successfully" do
-    lambda do
+    expect do
       subject.send_confirmation_email
-    end.should_not raise_exception
+    end.not_to raise_exception
   end
 end
 ```